MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 ## Teams panels end-user experience

 Explore the [Home screen](#explore-teams-panels-home-screen) of your Teams panels device to view meeting space and meeting details.
-Or, tap, scroll, or type on the touch screen panel to do other actions.
+Or, tap and scroll on the touchscreen panel to do other actions.

 Use your Teams panels devices to: